-When the display file for a function is generated by CA 2E, the SID is generated into the DDS as a non-display field, so that it is not visible to users.
+When CA 2E generates the display file and the header/footer contains the \SCREEN ID field, the SID is generated into the DDS as a non-display field, so that it is not visible to users.
 However, the HTML generator can see the SID in the DDS source and uses it to determine the name of the HTML skeleton to generate.
 It is also visible to the Web Option server, which uses it at runtime to determine the HTML skeleton with which to merge data.